codelif/jiit-wifi/README.rst

 `The BeeWare Project`_. **If you want to see more tools like Briefcase, please consider** `becoming a financial member of BeeWare`_.

-Used to login/logout of Campus Wifi easily on Android
+Used to login/logout of Campus Wifi easily on Android, macOS, Linux and Windows

 .. _`Briefcase`: https://briefcase.readthedocs.io/
 .. _`The BeeWare Project`: https://beeware.org/